evgeniums/cpp-validator/docs/index.md

 ### Single member adapter

 `Single member adapter` validates only a single member.
-This adapter is best suitable to validate data before updating an object in the object's setters. `Single member adapter` is constructed by calling `make_single_member_adapter()` that can have one of the following signatures:
+This adapter is best suitable for *pre-validation*, i.e. validating the data before updating an object in the object's setters. `Single member adapter` is constructed by calling `make_single_member_adapter()` that can have one of the following signatures:
 - `make_single_member_adapter(member_path,val,reporter)` where
     - `member_path` is a [member](#member) specified in [member notation](#member-notation);
     - `val` is a variable to validate;